solid/notifications/webhook-subscription-2021.md

 ## 6. Features
 This section details the additional features built for `WebHookSubscription2021`.

-### 6.1 webhook-auth
-The `webhook-auth` feature allows subscribing servers to verify that a request came from a certain Pod.

-Pods that implement the `webhook-auth` feature `MUST` create an Access Token and DPoP proof in accordance with the Solid OIDC specification and include those tokens in the headers of all webhook requests.

 ## Further Considerations
  - Using DPoP authentication in the webhook request does coincide with the common use case for Solid-OIDC, but it is overkill.
 There is no need for a security model that has two separate tokens (DPoP Token and the Auth token).
 Instead, we should consider using one token with the combined features (identity + htm and htu) of the two tokens.